brevzin/cpp_proposals/3294_code_injection/code-injection.md

 * metafunctions `std::meta::queue_injection` and `std::meta::namespace_inject` that take an `info`, used through [token sequences](#token-sequences).
 * a trailing `!` used throughout [hygienic macros](#hygienic-macros).

 But these really are tsimilar - both are requests to take an `info` and inject it in the current context.
 The bigger token sequence injection doesn't really have any particular reason to require terse syntax.
 Prior papers did use some punctuation marks (e.g. `->`, `<<`), but a named function seems better.
 But the macros *really* do want to have terse invocation syntax.
-Having to write `inject(forward(x))` somewhat defeats the purpose and nobody would write it.
+Having to write `immediately_inject(forward(x))` somewhat defeats the purpose and nobody would write it.

 Using one of the arrows for the macro use-case is weird, so one option might be prefix `@`.
 As in `@forward(x)`, `@assert_eq(a, b)`, and `@format("x={this->x}")`.